protocolbuffers/protobuf/java/README.txt

 =========================

 The Protocol Buffers build is managed using Maven.
-If you would rather build without Maven, see the next section.
+If you would rather build without Maven, see below.

 1) Install Apache Maven if you don't have it: